Jexxes/Lanista-Statistics/README.md

 ## Description

 A Python program that provides an easy-to-use interface to fetch and analyze statistics from the game [Lanista](https://beta.lanista.se).
 Utilizes a simple GUI to input login credentials and fetch data.
 Data can be exported in either JSON or CSV format.
+Permission was given to create this program by Lanista Developers, but it is by all means unofficial.

 ![Lanista-Statistics-GUI](https://cdn.discordapp.com/attachments/1068228784584654988/1157081561162850395/Lanista_Glad_Info_v02.png?ex=65174fad&is=6515fe2d&hm=b1b1b2e6b3d80d1f4304df8b08749c09a4b97f8faf0d9a6d90698b477bb1d8f4)